How to sign up for the COVID-19 vaccine in Clark County

 Once a request is submitted, the person will be contacted by a local health care facility to set up an appointment.
 County health officials said wait times will vary and advised people to show patience.

-"We ask people to please be patient," said Dr. Alan Melnick, Clark County health officer and public health director.
-"We're working with local health care providers to get people vaccinated as quickly as possible, but the demand for vaccine in Phase 1b is far greater than our current supply."
+"We're working with local health care providers to get people vaccinated as quickly as possible, but the demand for vaccine in Phase 1b is far greater than our current supply," said Dr. Alan Melnick, Clark County health officer and public health director.

 CCPH said it continues to explore community vaccination sites to speed up the process and said more information will be shared on this later this week.